-Department of Archaeology Honors Guidelines
+Archaeology Honors Guidelines

-Students majoring in Archaeology may apply to pursue a course of study leading to graduation with departmental honors.
-A student applying for departmental honors must be able to work independently and possess the intellectual maturity and self-discipline needed to complete a demanding project in the limited time available.
+Students majoring in Archaeology may apply to pursue a course of study leading to graduation with archaeology honors.
+A student applying for honors must be able to work independently and possess the intellectual maturity and self-discipline needed to complete a demanding project in the limited time available.
 For this reason, this opportunity is generally restricted to students with an overall GPA of 3.5 and GPA of 3.5 within Archaeology, and students must apply during their junior year.
 In many cases, preparation for honors projects will be undertaken through summer fieldwork or laboratory research prior to the senior year.
 We encourage students to work with faculty mentors to secure UROP funding for such research.
 Interested students should consult the Director of Undergraduate Studies and the faculty mentor with whom they propose to conduct their honors research early in their junior year.

-Study for departmental honors in Archaeology requires the successful completion of 8 credits of honors courses (AR 401 and AR 402) during the senior year and a substantial research project conducted under the supervision of a faculty member, culminating in a written thesis of significant length and a public defense presentation.
+Study of honors in Archaeology requires the successful completion of 8 credits of honors courses (AR 401 and AR 402) during the senior year and a substantial research project conducted under the supervision of a faculty member, culminating in a written thesis of significant length and a public defense presentation.

-Departmental honors will be awarded if all of the following criteria are met:
+Honors will be awarded if all of the following criteria are met:

 - successful completion of AR 401 and 402 with grades of A- or higher